madhavanrmiitm/tds-project2/media/README.md

 # Media Dataset Analysis

 ## Overview
-The Media dataset contains information about various media properties like views, ratings, and genres.
-The analysis covers the dataset's summary statistics, missing values, and provides visualizations to understand the distribution of views and ratings.
+The Media dataset includes details on various media attributes such as views, ratings, and genres.
+The analysis encompasses summary statistics, identifies missing values, and offers visualizations to explore the distribution of views and ratings.

 ## Dataset Summary